taiatiniyara/totolaw/documentation/README.md

 # Totolaw Technical Documentation

-**Version:** 0.1.0
+**Version:** 1.0.0
-**Last Updated:** November 11, 2025
+**Last Updated:** November 2024

 Welcome to the Totolaw technical documentation.
-This comprehensive guide covers all aspects of the system architecture, implementation, and development workflows.
+This comprehensive guide covers all aspects of the system architecture, implementation, development workflows, and Fiji court system features.

 ## 📚 Documentation Index